-Responsible Persons: Enforcement to be carried out by Group Founder or Chapter Coordinator; all members agree to this attendance policy.
+Responsible Persons: Enforcement to be carried out by the Founder or Regional Director; all members agree to this attendance policy.

 Examples of excused absences:

-- Illness of self or someone you take care of
+- Family emergency or illness of self or someone whom you take care

 - Unavoidable appointments in which the only time said appointment could be done is during a meeting time (ex. client meeting, doctor appointment)

-- Road travel conditions (we follow the county school district closures, however if someone feels unsafe with the weather despite there not being official closures, we accept those absences)
+- Road travel conditions (We follow the county school district closures and late starts.
+If there is a late start or school closure, we Zoom.
+If someone feels unsafe with the weather despite there not being official closures, we accept those absences)